openresty/lua-nginx-module/README.markdown

 This directive was first introduced in the `v0.10.6` release.

-Note that: this directive is only allowed to used in **http context** from the `v0.10.7` release (because SSL session resumption happens before server name dispatch).
+Note that this directive can only be used in the **http context** starting with the `v0.10.7` release since SSL session resumption happens before server name dispatch.

 [Back to TOC](#directives)